 Users need to pay extra if they are looking for more features.
-Certain tools are available only when you purchase them from the app store.
+For example, certain tools are available only when you purchase them from the app store.

 3. No marketing support

 As a new online business owner, it is crucial to market your products heavily.
-Shopify is not going to help you at all with this field.
-Users have to be completely responsible for their online presence.
+Shopify is not going to help you at all in this field.
+Instead, users have to be completely responsible for their online presence.

 1. Huge traffic